Gen 5 LT1 Startup Video (at 15 seconds)

 Gen 5 LT1 with T56 Manual (Modified from a C7 Corvette Donor)

 LT1, L86 and L83 Harness modification is available.
-Gen 5 LT Standalone conversion pricing is $536.00 for L83/L86 and includes a Delphi fuse/relay block with dust covers and fuse diagrams, OBD Port, and Pedal Connector.
-Camaro LT1 $24.00 extra due to extended Pedal and OBD Harness sections.
+Gen 5 LT Standalone conversion pricing is $536.00 for L83/L86 and includes a Delphi fuse/relay block with dust cover and fuse legend.
+The correct Pedal Connector and an OBD Port are always included.
+We also provide a Fan Relay Block for powering 1 or 2 Fans.